 Vaccination

-Everyone 6 months and older should get the flu shot.
-It’s especially important for people at high risk of health complications from the flu and COVID-19, and for people who can spread the flu to them.
+Everyone 6 months and older should get the flu vaccine.
+It’s especially important for people at high risk of health complications from the flu, and for people who can spread the flu to them.

 Additional information